 Roy was also tough as nails.
-As a Negro Leaguer, he was purported to have once caught four games in one day — an early doubleheader in Cincinnati and a twi-nighter in Middletown, Ohio.
-And he claimed to have caught three doubleheaders in one day in winter league competition.
+As a Negro Leaguer, he purportedly caught four games in one day — an early doubleheader in Cincinnati and a twi-nighter in Middletown, Ohio.
+And he claimed to have caught three doubleheaders in one day in winter ball.
 He endured repeated injuries to his fingers, hands, and legs — occupational hazards of working behind the bat — but in his last appearance he establish a since-broken major-league record for durability by catching at least 100 games in nine straight seasons, a remarkable achievement prior to the new generation of catcher’s mitts that allow receivers to protect their throwing hand by catching one-handed.

 Despite their differences, however, Campy deeply respected Jackie and fully appreciated the sacrifices he’d made.
-“Jackie made things easy for us,” he said. “[Because of him] I’m just another guy playing baseball.”
+“Jackie made things easy for us,” he said. “[Because of him] I’m just another guy playing baseball.”2

-John Campanella, Roy’s father, sold vegetables and fish out of a truck for a living and later operated a grocery store while Roy’s mother, Ida, ran the household.
+John Campanella, Roy’s father, made his living selling vegetables and fish out of a truck and later operated a grocery store while Roy’s mother, Ida, ran the household.
 Growing up in the middle of the Depression, Roy had to work as a youngster.
-He helped his father out, sold newspapers, shined shoes, and had a milk route as a teenager.
+He helped his father, sold newspapers, shined shoes, and had a milk route as a teenager.

 Through high school Roy attended integrated schools and played for integrated football, basketball, and baseball teams.
 Though blacks were in the minority, he was invariably chosen as the captain, whatever the sport.
-Though he participated in other sports, baseball was his passion.
+He participated in other sports, but baseball was his passion.
 He watched many a game at nearby Shibe Park from the top of an adjacent building.
-By the time he entered high school he’d abandoned his early aspirations to be an architect and was determined to be a professional ballplayer.
+By the time he entered high school, he’d abandoned his early aspirations to be an architect and was determined to be a professional ballplayer.

 Gradually word of his prowess on the diamond spread.
-While in high school, he was reportedly offered an opportunity to work out with the Phillies, but the invitation was rescinded when the Phils discovered he was black.
+While in high school, he was reportedly offered an opportunity to work out with the Phillies, but the club rescinded the invitation when they discovered he was black.

 Like most of the first generation of black players to cross the color line, Campanella took a steep pay cut to enter Organized Baseball and was forced to start at a level far below his ability.
 A top star in the Negro leagues, he found himself competing against a bunch of inexperienced kids, most of whom would never rise above Class A ball.
 Furthermore, he would be making only $185 a month for six months at Nashua rather than the $600 a month he’d been earning with the Baltimore Elite Giants.

 Roy’s experience in Nashua also changed his parents’ life.
-Fences around the Eastern League were virtually unreachable, and a local poultry farmer offered 100 baby chicks for every Nashua home run.
-At the end of the season, Campy collected 1,400 chicks as reward for his league-leading 14 circuit shots.
+Fences around the New England League were virtually unreachable, and a local poultry farmer offered 100 baby chicks for every Nashua home run.
+At the end of the season, Campy collected 1,400 chicks as reward for his 14 homers (a team-leading 13 in the regular season and one in the playoffs).
 He had them shipped to his father, who promptly began a farming business on the outskirts of Philadelphia.

 Campanella went to spring training with the Dodgers in Havana before the 1947 season.
 He was listed on the Montreal roster, along with Robinson, Newcombe, and Roy Partlow, a left-handed pitcher.
 Jackie, of course, was promoted to the Dodgers, Newcombe was sent back to Nashua, and Partlow was released, leaving Campanella the only black player in the International League.
-That season, while Robinson was burning up the basepaths as the first black player in the majors, Campanella was winning the International League MVP award.
-Veteran catcher Paul Richards, then managing Buffalo in the International League, called him “The best catcher in the business — major or minor leagues.”
-With his extensive Negro League experience and a Triple-A MVP award under his belt, the 26-year-old receiver was ready for major-league duty.
+That season, while Robinson was burning up the basepaths as the first black player in the majors in the 20th century, Campanella was winning the International League MVP award.
+Veteran catcher Paul Richards, then managing Buffalo in the International League, called him “the best catcher in the business — major or minor leagues.”4 With his extensive Negro League experience and a Triple-A MVP award under his belt, the 26-year-old receiver was ready for major-league duty.